testable/sample-scripts/README.md

-# sample-scripts
+# Introduction

-Bash scripts for interacting with Testable's APIs
+Some useful bash scripts for interacting with Testable's APIs